The Story of Three Non-Existent Princes

 This story is taken from the Yoga Vasishta.

-It is told by the sage Vasishta as part of his instruction to the young prince Rama In this story, words and images, clearly refer to things that cannot exist and demonstrates why we can't really explain anything much less everything, Further, it suggests the realization of this - 'Truth' is directly related to being a 'learned man!'
+Told by the sage Vasishta, it is part of his instruction to the young prince Rama In this story, words and images, clearly refer to things that cannot exist and demonstrates why we can't really explain anything much less everything, Further, it suggests the realization of this - 'Truth' is directly related to being a 'learned man!'